Polymer/old-docs-site/app/3.0/start/toolbox/deploy.md

 ## Build for deployment

+TODO: Fix es?-??? when build presets are finalized.

 Type `polymer build` to build your Polymer application for production.

 You can serve different builds of your app to browsers with different capabilities.
 The Polymer Starter Kit is configured to create three builds:

-* `esm-bundled`: JavaScript code is served without compilation as ES modules.

-* `es6-bundled`: JavaScript code is compiled to ES2015 and uses AMD modules.

-* `es5-bundled`: JavaScript code is compiled to ES5 and uses AMD modules.
+* `es?-???`: A build with some stuff.

+* `es?-???`: A build with some stuff.

+* `es?-???`: A build with some stuff.

-In this step, you'll deploy `es6-bundled`.
+In this step, you'll deploy `es?-???`.
 Builds are configured in the `builds` object in `polymer.json`, a configuration file in the top-level project folder:

 polymer.json { .caption}

 ```
 ...
-"builds": [
+"builds": [ { "es?-???": } ]
-{
-  "name": "esm-bundled", ...
-},
-{
-  "name": "es6-bundled", ...
-}
-{
-  "name": "es5-bundled", ...
-}
-]
 ...
 ```

 The builds will be output to subfolders under the `build/` folder as follows:

     build/
-      esm-bundled/
-      es6-bundled/
-      es5-bundled/
+      es?-???/
+      es?-???/
+      es?-???/

 To configure a custom build, you can use command line options, or edit `polymer.json`.
 Run `polymer help build` for the full list of available options and optimizations.
 Also, see the documentation on the [polymer.json specification](/{{{polymer_version_dir}}}/docs/tools/polymer-json) and [building your Polymer application for production](/{{{polymer_version_dir}}}/toolbox/build-for-production).